 OK, so maybe you won’t be copying the tropical tree above.
-But in December, Pennsylvania’s Longwood Gardens is teeming with Christmas tree ideas.
+But in December, Pennsylvania’s Longwood Gardens is brimming with Christmas tree ideas.
 And the displays are nothing short of spectacular.

 ABOUT THE DISPLAY

-Every year brings a reimagining of the Christmas tree at Pennsylvania’s Longwood Gardens.
-Scattered throughout the garden’s four-acre Conservatory, the trees shine with fresh florals and glass ornaments all wrapped in glittering holiday lights.
+Every year brings a re-imagining of the Christmas tree at Pennsylvania’s Longwood Gardens.
+Scattered throughout the garden’s four-acre Conservatory, the trees sparkle with glass ornaments and fresh florals all wrapped in glittering holiday lights.
 Each tree fits the design of the particular room or hallway in which it is located.
-And as befits a garden, most are ringed by masses of seasonal flowers.
+And as befits a garden, most are surrounded by masses of seasonal flowers.